The journey of Afrobeats isn’t complete without the storytellers, news makers/jouenalist; one of such is Sesan Adeniji.

 Sesan Adeniji is one of the most authoritative Nigerian music journalists, Music PR strategies, and A&R. He’s a connoisseur of Highlife, Afrobeat, and Afrobeats culture.
+He is also the Publisher of Mystreetz Magazine – the most consistent Nigerian music industry journal.

 Sesan’s influence in the Nigerian music industry spans over twenty years (20 years).
 For eleven years (11 years), he was the Managing editor for Bubbles Magazine.
 With a penchant for chasing facts and assembling historical editorials and artefacts, in 2011, he became the Executive Producer of Mystreetz TV, the first music documentary channel aired on terrestrial TV in Nigeria.